project-cemetery/voters/README.md

 Security voters are the most granular way of checking permissions (e.g. "can this specific user edit the given item?").

-In order to use voters, you have to understand how you can work with them.
-All voters are called each time you call `denyAccessUnlessGranted` method of `SecurityVotersUnity`.
+To get access decision just call call `denyAccessUnlessGranted` method of `SecurityVotersUnity`.

 Ultimately, `SecurityVotersUnity` takes the responses from all voters and makes the final decision (to allow or deny access to the resource) according to the strategy defined in the application, which can be: affirmative, consensus or unanimous.